FeilingEducation/feelingjy/README.md

 similar that we could consider unifying them.
 There is no `chat` analogy for `message`, but we can definitely have one.
 Currently the idea is that, a student starts contacting the instructor with message, and throughout the whole instruction.
-Chat is used only when they are communication in a timed period, and chat comes with voice chat.
+Chat is used only when they have communication in a timed period, and chat comes with voice chat.
 - `belongs_to sender`
 - `belongs_to receiver`